 The health minister of Nigeria told a news conference in his country that he had asked the CDC about access to the drug.

 Some people in other affected countries questioned why the experimental medicine being used to treat the American health workers has not been offered to infected Africans.

 Anthony Kamara, a 27-year-old riding a bicycle in Freetown, Sierra Leone, said, ‘‘Americans are very selfish.
 They only care about the lives of themselves and no one else.’’

 Asked Wednesday about the drug, President Obama said all the information isn’t in.

 ‘‘We’ve got to let the science guide us,’’ he said.

 Underscoring desperate attempts to stop the disease, troops in full combat gear deployed in the rain to block people from rural areas devastated by Ebola from entering Liberia’s capital.
 President Ellen Johnson Sirleaf declared a national state of emergency, and officials said Thursday that no one with a fever would be allowed into or out of the country.

 The CDC’s Frieden said the spread of Ebola could be prevented through proper infection control, safe burial practices, and reducing the consumption of bush meat or contact with bats.

 Traditional burial customs involve venerating the dead by washing the body and kissing the corpse in the hours when the body is most infectious, said Ken Isaacs, vice president of program and government relations at Samaritan’s Purse, one of just two relief agencies that he said have been caring for Ebola victims in West Africa.
-Relief workers have reported that violence broke out when they tried to sanitize the bodies of victims for proper burial, Isaacs said.
+Relief workers have reported that violence broke out when they tried to sanitize the bodies of victims for proper burial, Isaacs email@example.com.